griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 R
 ```

-R code has been provided below.
-If you wish to have a script with all of the code, it can be found [here](https://github.com/griffithlab/rnabio.org/blob/master/assets/scripts/Tutorial_DESeq2.R).
-Run the R commands below.
+R code has been provided below for a demonstration analysis with DESeq2 comparing the UHR and HBR samples (three replicates each).

 ```R